Wine Education is Fun

 As my skills and connections grew, I began writing for Sip Magazine and Great Northwest Wine.
 I have served as a Chief Judge at Great Northwest Wine’s Cascadia and Invitational wine competitions, as well as judging for Sip’s annual Best of the Northwest wine competition and the Pacific Northwest Wine Competition.

-I hold a WSET Level 3 with merit and am certified as an American Wine Scholar.
-I am proud to sit on the board of the
+WSET Level 3 with merit and am certified as an American Wine Scholar.
+I am proud to sit on the board of the Alliance of Women in Washington Wine.

 I also work as a copywriter and communication business strategist, helping organizations (wine and otherwise) to bring their values into their voice.
 My comms website is